Wisdom teeth are just as natural as any other teeth we get. But most often, they are wrongly aligned. Causing immense pain and swelling in the gums.

 Here is a brief outline of the procedure for wisdom teeth removal

 1 .
-In most cases some type of local anesthetic would be given to you to numb the area about to be operated.
+In most cases some type of local anesthetic would be provided before the procedure.

 2 .
-A small incision is created to expose the tooth and its socket.
+The surgeon then creates a small incision.
+Exposing the tooth and its socket.

 3. If the bone is obstructing the removal of the tooth, it will have to be removed first.

-Activity will need to be limited after the surgery, for at least the remainder of the day.
-For the next week or so, you will want to avoid anything too strenuous that could put stress on the weak socket and fresh stitches.
+For the next week or so.
+You will want to avoid anything too strenuous that could put stress on the weak socket and fresh stitches.

-Regardless of what you do to prepare for your wisdom teeth surgery, it is utterly critical that you follow the directions and advice of both your dentist and oral surgeon to guarantee the operation goes smoothly and healing occurs quickly.
+Regardless of what you do to prepare for your wisdom teeth surgery.
+It is utterly critical that you follow the directions of your your dentist or oral surgeon.
+This guarantees the operation goes smoothly and healing occurs quickly.